jesserichmanNYC/blog/content/post/perfect_docker_java.md

 The `onbuild` Maven Docker image is not as useful as the previous image.

-First of all, it copies everything from current repository, so do not use it without a properly configured `.dockerignore` file.
+First of all, it copies everything from the current repository, so do not use it without a properly configured `.dockerignore` file.

-Then, think: _What kind of image you are trying to build?_
+Then, think: _what kind of image you are trying to build?_

 The new image, created from `onbuild`  Maven Docker image, includes JDK, Maven, application code (and potentially **all files** from current directory), and **all files** produced by Maven `install` phase (compiled, tested and packaged app; plus lots of build junk files you do not really need).

-So, this Docker image contains everything, but, for some strange reason, does not contain local Maven repository.
-I have no idea why Maven team created this image.
+So, this Docker image contains everything, but, for some strange reason, does not contain a local Maven repository.
+I have no idea why the Maven team created this image.

 > **Recommendation:** Do not use Maven onbuild images!